rhea-language/rhea/README.md

 - **High-performance Scientific Computing**

     Zhivo's ability to perform direct mathematical operations on vectors and arrays makes it ideal for scientific computing applications such as simulations, data analysis, and mathematical modeling.
-Its concurrency support ensures that heavy computational tasks can run efficiently on multi-core CPUs and GPUs.
+Its concurrency support ensures that heavy computational tasks can run efficiently on multi-core CPUs.

 - **Data Pipelines and ETL (Extract, Transform, Load)**